anolilab/semantic-release/packages/multi-semantic-release/README.md

 ## Configuring Multi-Semantic-Release

-multi-semantic-release can be configured a number of ways:

-- A `.multi-releaserc` file, written in YAML or JSON, with optional extensions: `.yaml`/ `.yml`/ `.json`/ `.js`
-- A `multi-release.config.js` file that exports an object
-- A `multi-release` key in the workspace root package.json

 Alternatively some options may be set via CLI flags.

 **Note:** CLI arguments take precedence over options configured in the configuration file.